2018

 Front of House Engineer

 This particular venue is based within a tent and only open during the summer months.
-While working here, I had to remain quite vigilant while working here as the sound level could not exceed 85dB while also ensuring the acts and audience enjoyed themselves.
+Working here, I had to ensure the acts and audience enjoyed themselves while making sure that the sound level did not exceed 85dB, due to council regulations

 The Royal Edinburgh Military Tattoo